Today's Bible Reading: Acts 24

 Reflecting and Thinking

-Paul's journey to Caesarea only puts him in a new location for another hearing.
-After five days, Ananias the high priest, some Jewish elders, and an orator named Tertullian arrive from Jerusalem to accuse Paul.
+Paul's journey to Caesarea protects him from some Jews with evil intentions but accomplishes little else except to put him in a new location for another hearing.
+After five days, Ananias the high priest, some Jewish elders, and an orator named Tertullian arrive in Caesarea from Jerusalem to accuse Paul.
 Paul is allowed to speak for himself in his defense.
-Felix has an awareness of Christianity and quickly sees that there were no serious charges against Paul.
+Felix has an awareness of Christianity and quickly sees that there are no serious charges against Paul.
 But Felix was also a politician who desired to appease both sides.
 Rather than deciding the case immediately, he put it off while waiting for a Roman authority to come and verify the events.
-Paul was given liberty to receive visitors, but Felix left Paul in prison to appease the Jews.
-On at least one occasion, Felix sent for Paul and heard him speak about faith in Jesus--a message which apparently touched Felix's conscience.
+Paul was given liberty to receive visitors but Felix left Paul in prison to appease the Jews.
+On at least one occasion, Felix sent for Paul and heard him speak about faith in Jesus -- a message which apparently touched Felix's conscience.
 The text says that it was because Felix hoped to receive money from Paul that Paul remained in prison for two years, frequently conversing with Felix.
 After two years, Felix was replaced by Festus.

 Today's text provides a good example of a time when God's plans and purposes unfolded slowly.
+God had already told Paul what would be the outcome.
 Two years is a long time to wait in prison with no relief in sight.
 It must be hard to wait when it is apparent that no one is working very seriously to move the case forward.
 How do you think Paul felt about the periodic conversations with Felix?
 Did he see an opportunity?
 Did he feel used?
 Did he tire of the routine?
 When have you had to wait for God to unfold the next phase of his plan for your life?
 Was it easy or hard?